Joe Biden socks and Kamala Harris scrunchies: Washington’s gift shops prepare for a new administration

 “Trump was a very successful brand for our stores these past years, and we’re excited to move forward now that we have a new president-elect,” said Tara Towers, vice president of merchandising for the company’s parent company, Marshall Retail Group.
 “Sales of inauguration T’s have already been really promising, and that momentum will continue until the inauguration.”

 “Make America Great Again” baseball caps were the best-selling product during the Trump years.
-This time around, Towers said the company has two areas of focus: uniting Americans with a new line of red-white-and-blue merchandise and creating Harris-related products geared toward women and girls.
+This time around, Towers said, the company has two areas of focus: uniting Americans with a new line of red-white-and-blue merchandise and creating Harris-related products geared toward women and girls.

 “We want to bring a sense of empowerment to our stores, the idea that the world is full of endless possibility,” she said.